First and second order semi-strong interaction in reaction-diffusion systems: Main results

 \subsection{Laws of motion}

-The arising laws of motion for interface interaction are derived in \S\ref{s:standard} and \S\ref{s:gen-se-we}.
-In this section we summarise these results.
+We summarize the results on the laws of motion for interface interaction derived in \S\ref{s:standard} and \S\ref{s:gen-se-we}.
 We immediately note that, due to spatial translation symmetry, single interfaces on periodic $D$ or $D=\R$ have constant leading order velocity, and reflection symmetric pulses are stationary due to reflection symmetry of \eqref{e:rds} in $x$.

 On the `large' $x$-scale, for $x\in(r_j,r_{j+1})$, we write solutions $U_\eps, V_\eps$ from Hypothesis~\ref{h:main} as $U_\eps = U_j=U_{0,j}+\eps U_{1,j} + \calO(\eps^2)$, $V_\eps = V_j= V_{0,j} + \eps V_{1,j} + \calO(\eps^2)$ for $j=0,\ldots, N+1$ with boundaries at $r_0, r_{N+1}$, if present.
 On the `small' spatial scale $\xi_j= (x-r_j)/\eps$ we use small letters $u,v$ and omit the index $j$ on $\xi$ in the following.